 On October 17, 2005, the Company entered into a Collaboration and License Agreement with Schering AG, a German corporation, pursuant to which, among other things, the Company granted Schering an exclusive, worldwide license to its TOCOSOL Paclitaxel anti-cancer product (the "Product").
 With respect to the Product, Schering paid Sonus an upfront license fee of \$20 million and pays Sonus for research and development services performed equal to 50% of eligible Product research and development costs.
-In addition, Schering may pay Sonus (i) product milestone payments of up to \$132 million upon the achievement of certain U.S., European Union and Japanese clinical and regulatory milestones, (ii) sales milestone payments of up to \$35 million upon the achievement of certain annual worldwide net sales, and (iii) upon commercialization, royalties ranging between 15-30% of annual net sales in the U.S., with the exact percentage to a U.S. development program consisting of the ongoing initial pivotal trial for FDA NDA approval in metastatic breast cancer and trials to support launch of the Product and planned trials for additional indications.
+In addition, Schering may pay Sonus (i) product milestone payments of up to \$132 million upon the achievement of certain U.S., European Union and Japanese clinical and regulatory milestones, (ii) sales milestone payments of up to \$35 million upon the achievement of certain annual worldwide net sales, and (iii) upon commercialization, royalties ranging between 15-30% of annual net sales in the U.S., with the exact percentage to be determined based on the achievement of certain annual net sales thresholds, and royalties equal to 15% of the annual net sales outside the U.S. The parties have agreed to a U.S. development program consisting of the ongoing initial pivotal trial for FDA NDA approval in metastatic breast cancer and trials to support launch of the Product and planned trials for additional indications.
 The Company has retained co-promotion rights in the U.S. and also granted Schering the right of first negotiation on the Camptothecin molecule it is currently developing.

 In connection with the Collaboration and License Agreement, the Company entered into a Securities Purchase Agreement with Schering and Schering Berlin Venture Corporation, a Delaware corporation ("SBVC" and collectively with Schering, the "Investors"), pursuant to which the Company sold an aggregate of 3,900,000 shares of common stock (the "Common Shares") and a warrant to purchase an aggregate of up to 975,000 shares of common stock (the "Warrant Shares" and collectively with the Common Shares, the "Shares"), resulting in aggregate consideration of approximately \$15.8 million.
 The Common Shares were sold at \$4.02 per share, which was equal to the per share closing price of the Company's common stock as reported on the Nasdaq National Market on October 14, 2005, the trading day immediately preceding the date of the Securities Purchase Agreement.
-The corresponding warrant was sold at a purchase price of \$0.125 per Warrant Share of the warrant has a five-year term and entitles the Investors to purchase the Warrant Shares and exercise price of \$4.42 per share, which is equal to 110% of the purchase price per share of the common stock paid by the Investors held approximately 13% of the outstanding common stock of Sonus.
+The corresponding warrant was sold at a purchase price of \$0.125 per Warrant Share.
+The warrant has a five-year term and entitles the Investors to purchase the Warrant Shares at an exercise price of \$4.42 per share, which is equal to 110% of the purchase price per share of the common stock paid by the Investors under the Securities Purchase Agreement.
+As of December 31, 2005, the Investors held approximately 13% of the outstanding common stock of Sonus.